L018/mcp-server-plugin/README.md

 [![official JetBrains project](http://jb.gg/badges/incubator-flat-square.svg)](https://github.com/JetBrains#jetbrains-on-github)

+# ⚠️ Deprecated

+**This plugin is no longer maintained.** The core functionality has been integrated into all IntelliJ-based IDEs since version 2025.2.

+**Migration:** Please refer to the [official documentation](https://www.jetbrains.com/help/idea/mcp-server.html) for details on using the built-in functionality.

+**Issues & Support:** For bugs or feature requests related to the built-in MCP functionality, please use the [JetBrains YouTrack](https://youtrack.jetbrains.com/issues?q=project:%20IJPL%20Subsystem:%20%7BMCP%20(Model%20Context%20Protocol)%7D%20).

 # JetBrains MCP Server Plugin

 JetBrains MCP (Model Context Protocol) Server Plugin enables seamless integration between Large Language Models (LLMs) and JetBrains IDEs.
 This plugin provides the server-side implementation for handling MCP requests and exposes extension points for implementing custom tools.